 Frantoio Sociale, GISTOAn existing project by GISTO, transforming the demolition site into a place of exchange and collaboration, where the different actors can contribute their unique skills and perspectives.

 This symposium occurs in the rich historical and contemporary design context of Italy.
 We are using Monash’s campus in Europe to connect with design researchers in the northern hemisphere, branching out from our usual local context in Melbourne (Naarm), Australia.
-Beyond connecting us into Europe, the location of this symposium is somewhat arbitrary.
+The location of this symposium is driven by Monash’s presence in Europe.
 Yet, in many ways, Italy is a perfect context, connecting to a rich history of research-driven and exploratory design practice.

 “Full of contradictions, ironies, and clashes, manifestos operate on unsteady ground… Manifestos do the transformative work of hoping and destroying, reflecting and violently ending things” Fahs, B. (2019).
 Writing with Blood.
 The Radical Teacher, (115), 33-38.